Ricozl/travelPlanner/README.md

 # Capstone
 ***
 My final project is a travel website about Rome, Italy called ROME TRAVEL.
 The website presents images and information about activities to enjoy in Rome, organized in nine categories: Attractions, Gelaterie, Museums, Food & Caffes, Markets, Parks, Churches, Ancient Rome, and Shopping.
+By clicking on one of the categories, the User can see images and more detailed information about each offering.

 As outlined in the specs, The program uses the Django framework, Python on the back-end and Javascript on the front-end.
 My web application is mobile-responsive.
 It has four models: the User model, Categories, Sites, and Favorites.
 Most of the website is designed as a single-page application, with the exception of the Map of Rome and the Quiz which each have their own html pages.
 I have created my own favicon icon for this website.